 Peter has worked as a software developer, consultant and managing director across a wide variety of domains and technologies.
 His focus is on helping software teams deliver high quality software predictably.

-Jason McBride - 15+ years in technology working in Java building enterprise solutions with multinational corporations.
-Patrick Blake - 9+ years hands on technologist working Java, IBM Products and open source frameworks to deliver solutions.
+9+ years hands on technologist working Java, IBM Products and open source frameworks to deliver solutions.